 When traditional knowledge, science and common sense are combined on the farm, and the roles of both men and women in building smart communities around food are re-established, there is much more of an imperative for mutual respect between men and women.
 Where farmers supplying local markets invest time and labour (and equity in terms of care and energy) in a diverse set of activities – the socio-economic, community and ecological rewards are far higher than any financial transaction returns.

-"Societal perceptions must equate ‘power’ with the know-how of doing
+"Societal perceptions must equate ‘power’ with the know-how of doing as opposed to the know-how of selling and buying."

 This reversal of values can only take place at a human level; money cannot be thrown at it.
 It is inter-generational work that places a central value on enviro-cultural relationships between humans and the lands that they inhabit, a movement that reinstates values from one village to the next, from one community to the next.
 These relationships are essentially priceless – and the sea-change needed to retain and change perceptions of values needs to happen on many different levels, from education systems to the politics of trade and investment.